PhilippBuechler/attenuator_script_python/readme.md

         -p --port       [serialport]            path to serial port the device is in this option is required for every function except help

-        -s --set_value  [chain:antennuation]    sets given chain to a given attennuation. available chains: 1 2 3 4
+        -s --set_value  [chain:attenuation]    sets given chain to a given attenuation. available chains: 1 2 3 4
-                                                antennuation needs to be between 0 and 95dB the resolution is 0.25dB
+                                                attenuation needs to be between 0 and 95dB the resolution is 0.25dB

-        -t --csv_table  [path to csv file]      instructs the antennuator to run an antennutation pattern when using this option the script needs to be terminated manually see in readme how the csv file needs to be filled
+        -t --csv_table  [path to csv file]      instructs the attenuator to run an attenutation pattern when using this option the script needs to be terminated manually see in readme how the csv file needs to be filled